Meråker Station

-Meråker Station (Meråker stasjon) is a railway station on the Meråker Line in the village of Midtbygda in the municipality of Meråker in Trøndelag county, Norway.
+Meråker Station (Meråker stasjon) is a railway station on the Meråker Line in the village of Midtbygda in Meråker Municipality in Trøndelag county, Norway.
 The station was opened on 17 October 1881 as Meraker, and received the current name on 1 June 1919.

-The station has been unmanned since 2 January 1987.
+The station has been unstaffed since 2 January 1987.
 It is served twice a day in each direction by SJ Norge.
-It is located 81 km from Trondheim and sits at an elevation of 220 m above sea level.
+It is located 81 km from Trondheim Central Station and sits at an elevation of 220 m above sea level.
 The station is owned by Bane NOR.